 General MacArthur planned a daring leapfrog operation to bypass stronger Japanese garrisons along the north coast of New Guinea for a landing further to the west at Hollandia which was weakly defended in an operation aimed at capturing the airfields in the area and development of Hollandia into a base for future operations including the liberation of the Philippines.

-On April 22, 1944 an American amphibious task force Code named "Operation Reckless" landed troops at Humbolt Bay and Tanahmerah Bay near Hollandia, plus a flanking landing further to the east at Aitape.
-Japanese resistance was light, but muddy conditions, swamp and jungle made the drive inland difficult.
-The US Army 41st Infantry Division landed , M4 Sherman tanks from the United States Marine Corps (USMC) 1st Marine Division, 1st Tank Battalion, Company A were landed, but a swamp beyond the beachhead prevented their dive inland.
+On April 22, 1944 an American amphibious task force code named "Operation Reckless" landed U.S. Army troops at Humbolt Bay and Tanahmerah Bay near Hollandia.
+Meanwhile, "Operation Persecution" the amphibious task landing at Aitape is undertaken protect the eastern flank.
+The landing is primarily by troops from the U.S. Army 41st Infantry Division.
+They are supported by M4 Shermans from the United States Marine Corps (USMC) 1st Marine Division, 1st Tank Battalion, Company A but a swampy area beyond the beachhead limits their effectiveness.

-Immediately, the Hollandia area was developed into a major US Army base area and staging base used for future operations including the landings at Biak, Leyte and Luzon in the Philippines.
-Hollandia was designated "Base G" by US Army letter base designation.
+After the battle the Hollandia area was immediately repaired and developed into a major U.S. Army base and staging area for future operations including the landings at Biak, Leyte and Luzon.
+Hollandia was designated "Base G" by U.S. Army letter base designation.
 Hollandia remained an important American base until the end of the Pacific War.
 During late April 1944 until the end of the Pacific War, designated U.S. Army as Army Post Office 565 (APO 565).

 Humbolt Bay (White Beach)